hsnovel/Sylvester/README.md

 mainly for 3D Graphics applications such as OpenGL, Direct3D, and Vulkan.
 It focuses on simplicity, usability, and performance.
 Sylvester works only on C++.

-Sylvester has both C and CPP version.
-The CPP version uses operator and funtion overloading with the ```Syl``` namespace.
-C version uses ```s_``` prefix and all operations have to be done explicity with functions.
+You can include the implementation with SYL_IMPLEMENTATION or just the decleartions with including the file.

 ## [Visit the docs for usage](https://github.com/xcatalyst/Sylvester/blob/master/docs/README.md)

 ## Feature Support
 Sylvester is not a finished library.
 It will take time for me to implement all the functions necessary and fix all the bugs.
 Currently, Sylvester supports:
 * Utility Functions
 * Vector 2D